data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 ### Explore and address NAs

 You'll notice that some rows in the `total` column contain an `NA`.
-When we used `gather` to create a `gender` column, R created unique rows for every year, state, age, disability, and gender combination.
+When we used `pivot_longer` to create a `gender` column, R created unique rows for every year, state, age, disability, and gender combination.
 Since the original dataset had both gender and age range stored in a column like `Female Age 3 to 5`, R made rows where the `total` value is NA .
 For example, there is no student count for the `age` value "Total, Age 3-5" that also has the `gender` value for female students who were age 6-21.
 You can see that more clearly by sorting the dataset by year, state, and gender.

 In our foundational skills chapter, we introduced a `dplyr` function called `arrange` to sort the rows of a dataset by the values in a column.
 Let's use `arrange` here to sort the dataset by the `year`, `state` and `gender` columns.
 When you pass `arrange` a variable, it will sort by the order of the values in that variable.
 If you pass it multiple variables, `arrange` will sort by the first variable, then by the second, and so on.
 Let's see what it does on `child_counts` when we pass it the `year`, `state`, and `gender` variables: